 You can obviously see the benefits of using Goal conversions when you start to seeing where your users come from, how much money they spend, who converted into leads and even what links they clicked on.

 This data becomes a powerful part of your marketing tool box especially when you can adjust your online advertising budget to either convert more traffic into sales or gain more email signups.
-I found a great article here from Piwik which shows how to setup Goals in Analytics in more depth.
+I found a great article here form Piwik which shows how to setup Goals in Analytics in more depth.

 We’ve been using Goal tracking on the signup pages for my new On Page SEO Course.
 Every conversion is tracked all the way through the sales funnel.